awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

    ssh ec2-user@2001:db8:1234:1a01::456
    ```

-1. From your private instance, test that you can connect to the Internet by running the `ping6` command for a website that has ICMP enabled, for example:
+1. From your private instance, test that you can connect to the internet by running the `ping6` command for a website that has ICMP enabled, for example:

    ```
    ping6 -n ietf.org